camillehankel/camillehankel.github.io/_teaching/2023-climate-dynamics.md

---
+---
 title: "EPS231: Climate Dynamics"
 collection: teaching
-type: "Graduate course"
+type: "Undergraduate course"
 venue: "Harvard University, Earth and Planetary Sciences"
-date: 2023-01-01
+date: 2022-01-01
 ---

-This upcoming Spring (2023), I will serve as the TF for Climate Dynamics.
-This course covers the physical and mathematical basis of large scale climate phenomena across many different timescales, from El Niño and AMOC, to glacial cycles and equable climates.
+In Spring of 2022, I served as the TF for Introduction to Physical Oceanography and Climate, which gives a basic introduction to fluid dynamics and ocean physics in order to explore topics such as ocean circulation and waves, climate stability, El Niño, and changes under global warming.